Kyushu, the shrine to ramen that everyone has their tastebuds set on

 Directions: Roughly 20 minutes from the Kumamoto Bus Terminal by bus

-Among AEON’s electronic “WAON” you will find the “Gotochi WAON”, an ideal souvenir for the trip, with a design that represents regional features.
-AEON donates part of the money used with the “WAON” card to local governments to benefit regional economic revitalization, regional environmental conservation, tourism promotion, etc. “Kumamoto – Fire Country WAON” also benefits Kumamoto Prefecture’s industry development and regional revitalization projects.
+AEON’s e-money “WAON” also offers “local WAON”, an ideal souvenir for the trip, emblazoned with designs that embody the region’s character.
+AEON donates a portion of the money used with the “WAON” card to local governments in order to stimulate regional economic revitalization, environmental conservation, tourism promotion, etc. “Kumamoto – Fire Country WAON” also benefits Kumamoto Prefecture’s industry development and regional revitalization projects.